raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/control-electronics-with-a-relay.md

 comments: true
 ---

-# Controlling electronics using a relay switch
+# Control electronics using a relay switch
 {: .no_toc }

 A relay module makes it possible to use the Raspberry Pi to control the power provided to other electronics, which can be extremely useful for a large variety of projects.
 Here I outline the basics to get started.